twallema/pySODM/tutorials/influenza_1718/readme.md

 # Contents

-The files in this demo illustrate how a simple ODE or SDE model can be setup and calibrated to data.
+The files in this demo illustrate how a simple ODE or stochastic jump process model can be setup and calibrated to data.

 # What happens in this tutorial?